 Benefits of creating districts

 A role on the district gives you access to everything below that district, meaning all units and sections.
-It also allows you to have an overview on the entire district level.
-This means that you're able to see all schedules for all employees in that district, and you can search for employees through the entire district.
+It also allows you to have an overview of the entire district level.
+This means that you're able to see all schedules for all employees in that district, and you can search for employees throughout the entire district.